Cataract surgery is a highly successful procedure that removes cataracts, the cloudy formations on the eye’s lens that impair vision.

 There could be an emotional and social dimension to cognitive decline as well.
 People who suffer from significant vision loss often feel isolated.
 They may feel discouraged by their inability to recognize faces or perform everyday tasks, and may avoid social interactions.
 According to the Centers for Disease Control, social isolation raises the risk of developing dementia by 50%.

-If you have cataracts and you feel your quality of life is affected, schedule an appointment with Luxe Vision and Optical in Worthington, OH without delay.
+If you have cataracts and you feel your quality of life is affected, schedule an appointment with Luxe Vision and Optical in Powell without delay.
 We’ll answer your questions about cataract surgery and ensure you receive optimal treatment.

 Q&A With Our Optometrist